“My Boyfriend of Three Years Won’t Divorce His Ex”

-While most of my partner’s and my values align, there is a definite disparity in that I do not believe exes can be friends while my partner does, and he wanted to stay friends with his ex whom he shared ten years of his life with.
-I did not want to force my partner to cut someone out of his life, and I knew we had something special, so I decided he was worth it and to try and work through the situation.
-However, I made it clear that I needed certain reassurances and boundaries in order to be comfortable with the situation.
-Namely, that I needed to meet her and see for myself how they interacted as friends.
-Eight months into our relationship, I also told my partner that if we stayed together for over three years, I would not want him to be married as I would like there to be the possibility of a longer- term commitment to each other (such as a proposal) and some mystery around when this could happen.
+A year and a half after they separated, my partner and I got together.
+I was aware that he had been married but assumed they were divorced and no longer in contact.
+So, three months in, I was surprised when I found out they were still married and very close friends, too.
+While most of my partner’s and my values align, there is a definite disparity in that I do not believe exes can be friends while my partner does.
+I didn’t want to force my partner to cut someone out of his life, but I made it clear that I needed certain boundaries.
+Namely, I needed to meet the ex and see for myself how they interacted as friends.
+Eight months into our relationship, I also told my partner that if we stayed together for over three years, I would want him to be divorces so that we could pursue marriage together.

-I have now told him that if he hasn’t at least applied for a divorce by our three-year anniversary, then I will walk away, and I’m really scared that this may actually come to reality.
-He has said he feels hurt that it has come to this and can’t understand how everything else we have together isn’t reassurance enough that he wants to be with me.
-I want to be with him.
-I see us getting married, having kids, and leading a happy life.
-But I can’t see how we can do that if in the back of my mind I always feel like my needs are secondary to his ex’s.
+We are now one month away from our three-year anniversary, and he is not sure if he is willing to get divorced yet.
+I have told him that if he doesn’t at least apply for a divorce by our three-year anniversary, then I will walk away.
+He has said he can’t understand how everything else we have together isn’t reassurance enough that he wants to be with me.
+But I can’t see how we can get married and fave kids and a future together if I always feel like my needs are secondary to his ex’s.
 Am I being the unreasonable one here?
 And, if he doesn’t apply for the divorce, should I leave? — Feeling Secondary to His Ex

-Everything – EVERY.DAMN.THING – about this situation absolutely screams prioritizing her feelings over yours.
+Everything about this situation screams prioritizing her feelings over yours.
 Of COURSE you feel like your needs are secondary to her because THEY ARE.
-And yet.
 And yet!
 You’ve stayed with him, you’ve put up with this, for three years!
 Not only have you stuck with him without any promise of his actually divorcing his wife, but also you’ve moved in with him and are now actively looking into buying a home together.
 Where is his incentive to get divorced when, despite your threats to walk away if he doesn’t get divorced or doesn’t introduce you to his wife, you continue moving your relationship with him forward while he is still married to another woman who refuses to meet you?!

 There are two ways this relationship ends: Your three-year anniversary comes and goes without an application for a divorce – or *maybe* he files for divorce to appease you but doesn’t progress with it – and eventually your fourth anniversary comes along and he’s still married and maybe then you walk away or maybe you wait another year or another year after that but at some point – maybe when you want to have a child together or a wedding? – you finally can’t take it anymore and you leave.
 That’s one way it could end.
 Or, you could say, “You know what?
-You’ve had three years to divorce your wife and make yourself 100% available to me, and not only have you not done so yet, but also you are still actively avoiding a divorce and even still saying, after all this time, that you may want to stay married to repay your wife some debt you think you owe her that she may never want to collect anyway—- all instead of considering MY needs and your obligation to me as a long-term partner to make yourself fully available to build a future with me.
+You’ve had three years to divorce your wife and make yourself 100% available to me, and not only have you not done so yet, but also you are still actively avoiding a divorce and even still saying, after all this time, that you may want to stay married to repay your wife some debt you think you owe her that she may never want to collect anyway — all instead of considering MY needs and your obligation to me as a long-term partner to make yourself fully available to build a future with me.
 I’m done waiting – good-bye.”

 Either way you end this relationship – whether you do it now or wait potentially another one year, two years, or three years down the line – it’s going to hurt.
 If you walk away now, you do so with your dignity intact, knowing that you invested in this relationship as much as you could, gave it a lot of time and attention, and did your best to work through your issues.
 You can walk away knowing that it didn’t work out not because you didn’t try, but because you didn’t want the same things (you would like to be married to him one day and he wants to stay married to his wife).
 If you leave later, you risk a complicated financial situation (like, if you buy a home together) and have wasted time that could have been spent healing from this relationship and then making yourself available to someone else whose values are better aligned with yours.